probot/no-response/README.md

 # Number of days of inactivity before an Issue is closed for lack of response
 daysUntilClose: 14
-# Issues with these labels will never be considered unresponsive
-exemptLabels:
-  - pinned
-  - security
 # Label requiring a response
 responseRequiredLabel: more-information-needed
 # Comment to post when closing an Issue for lack of response.
 Set to `false` to disable